 ‘Who are they, Grey One?’

-The younger boy, the dark-haired Rónán, had little more than seven years on him but was decidedly more buoyant than his friend.
-Despite the weight of a wicker backpack across his shoulders – a burden made up of cuts of wild pig from a successful hunt in Drothan valley – he stared down at the scattered tracks with unbridled excitement at such a novel discovery.
+The younger boy, the dark-haired Rónán, had little more than seven years on him but was markedly more upbeat than his friend.
+Despite being burdened with a wicker backpack full of pork and venison cuts – the prize from a successful hunt in the Drothan valley – he stared down at the scattered tracks with unbridled excitement.

 The woman warrior shrugged dispassionately.
 ‘Read the story in the Great Mother’s mantle.
-Read what the earth shows you and tell me what you see.’
+Read what the earth tells you and tell me what you see.’

-The dark-haired boy reacted to the suggestion with his usual animation, nodding fervently to himself as he moved closer to the tracks.
-Ever keen to accompany the woman warrior on her forays into the Great Wild, he invariably responded to such tests of his woodcraft skills with enthusiasm.
-Crouching alongside her, his features fixed into a frown as he chewed on the inside of his cheek in unconscious mimicry.
-His long hair was held from his eyes by a leather headband but several strands had worked free, prompting him to brush at them with an irritated gesture.
+The dark-haired boy reacted to the suggestion with his usual animation, nodding fervently as he moved closer to the tracks.
+Ever keen to accompany the woman warrior on her forays into the Great Wild, he invariably responded to such tests with enthusiasm.
+Crouching alongside her, features fixed into a frown, he chewed on the inside of his own cheek in unconscious mimicry as he studied the tracks.
+His long hair was held from his eyes by a leather headband, but several strands had worked free, and he brushed them away with an irritated gesture.

-Liath Luachra watched as his gaze fixed on the single footprint in front of him then transferred to the jumbled network of other tracks that surrounded them.
+Liath Luachra watched as his gaze fixed on the single footprint in front of him before transferring to the jumbled network of other tracks that surrounded them.

 He’s just like Bearach.
-Happy and eager as an eager puppy.
+Happy, eager as a puppy.

-She suppressed that thought immediately, burying it deep inside her heart, locking it in a dark and forlorn part of herself where she rarely dared to venture.
-Such memories were places best avoided, dangerous, fathomless chasms it was best not to shine a light down.
-And some things should never be exposed to the light of day.
+She suppressed that thought immediately, burying it deep in a dark place where she rarely chose to venture.
+Some memories were best embedded in dark caverns, places best avoided, crannies where it was wiser not to light a torch for fear of what you’d see.

-‘There’s at least six or seven sets of tracks,’ noted Rónán.
+‘There’s five or six sets of tracks,’ noted Rónán.
 ‘The prints are spaced wide apart so they’re travelling fast.’

-She nodded, pleased both by the keenness of his observation and the distraction it offered.
-‘Yes.’
+She nodded, pleased by the keenness of his observation.

 She inclined her head to her left shoulder but made no response.
-That simple fact was plain to see from the direction in which the tracks were facing.
+That fact was plain enough to see from the direction in which the tracks were pointing.

 Sensing that he’d disappointed her, the boy tried again.
 ‘They’re men,’ he said warily, as though not entirely convinced of his own conclusion.

-Again, easy enough to work out to see from the breadth of the imprints and the depths of their impressions.
+Again, easy enough to work out from the breadth of the imprints and the depths of their impressions.

-Rónán looked at the prints once more.
-Unable to distinguish any obvious configuration, he threw an anxious glance towards Bran but the older boy had already turned away, directing his attention to other more distant tracks.
+Rónán looked down at the prints once more.
+Unable to distinguish any obvious configuration, he threw an anxious glance towards Bran, but the youth had already turned away, focussed on other, more distant tracks.

-Realising that there’d be little succour from that quarter, the boy turned back to scrutinise the nearest imprint, bending to examine it more closely in the fading light.
-Despite staring at it intently for a time, his study produced no fresh intuition and finally, he raised his eyes to the woman warrior, conceding defeat with a frustrated shake of his head.
+Realising there was little succour to be had from that quarter, Rónán turned back to scrutinise the nearest imprint, bending to examine it more closely in the fading light.
+Despite further study however, his efforts garnered no fresh intuition.
+Finally, raising his eyes to the woman warrior, he conceded defeat with a frustrated shake of his head.

-Liath Luachra had already moved away by then, taking up position at a nearby elm where she leaned casually against the trunk, her backpack pressed against the coarse bark to take some of the weight from her shoulders.
-She was looking towards the dying sun when she caught the movement of his head from the corner of her eye and, squinting against the ruddy light, she turned back to consider him with an impassive regard.
+By then, Liath Luachra had already changed position, moving away to lean against a holly tree, her backpack pressed against the coarse trunk to take some of the weight from her back and shoulders.
+She was looking towards the dying sun when she caught the movement of his head from the corner of her eye and, squinting against the ruddy light, turned back to consider him with an impassive regard.

-Rónán thought that explanation through for several moment before raising his eyes to regard her, his lips turned down in a frown.
-‘But why are they chasing the single traveller?’
+Rónán thought that explanation through for several moments before raising his eyes to look at her, his lips turned down in a frown.
+‘Why are they chasing the single traveller?’

-Bran, who’d been observing their interaction in silence, cleared his throat and shifted his weight awkwardly from one leg to another.
+Bran, who’d turned back to observe their interaction in silence, cleared his throat and shifted his weight awkwardly from one leg to another.
 ‘Grey One.
 If they’re travelling east, they’ll strike Ráth Bládhma.’